AEaker/SQL-Processes-Amalgamation/README.md

 The DB was setup (I believe) by the creators of our ERP system, Prophet 21 by Epicor.
 A lot of my code is aimed at avoiding using their app or web application to upload imports, as it took a significant amount of time to prep and create those, and then for P21 to actually process them.
 Quite a bit of my solution was just uploading data to my own temp table I created and making transactions with that table.
+SQLAlchemy and Pandas were apart of my default boilerplate and ETL.
+Sensitive info replaced in SQLALCH engine query, so visually those lines are going to look fairly generic.
-SQLAlchemy and Pandas were apart of my default boilerplate Some scripts are similar to others, and as time goes on I ended up refactoring some of my most used code.
+Some scripts are similar to others, and as time goes on I ended up refactoring some of my most used code.